zikula/core/src/docs/en/dev/events.rst

 plugin if the user provides valid authentication information.
 This event will fire, however, if invalid information is provided to the log-in block or log-in plugin, resulting in the user being redirected to the full log-in screen for corrections.

 This event does not have any subject, arguments, or data.

+#### `module.users.ui.form_edit.login_block`
+A hook-like UI event that is triggered when the login block is displayed.
+This allows another module to intercept the display of the login form on the block to add its own form elements for submission.

+To add elements to the form, render the output and add this as an array element to the event's data array.

+This event does not have any subject, arguments, or data.

+#### `module.users.ui.form_edit.login_screen`
+A hook-like UI event that is triggered when the login screen is displayed.
+This allows another module to intercept the display of the full-page version of the login form to add its own form elements for submission.

+To add elements to the form, render the output and add this as an array element to the event's data array.

+This event does not have any subject, arguments, or data.